frankzotynia10/mayfairlabs.github.io/_posts/2024-06-12-beacon-contact.md

 - `_PRINT_START_PHASE_INIT EXTRUDER` - this passes through variables from your slicer.
 Lets leave this one alone as well.

 - `_PRINT_START_PHASE_PREHEAT` - This preheats the nozzle and bed.
-Since most of our commands are after the preheat, let's let this one stay default.
+Lets move Beacon in position to heat soak here.

 - `_PRINT_START_PHASE_PROBING` - This starts `z_tilt_adjust` and probing.
 Here is where I will want to insert the clear mesh, clear z_offset, and run a probe calibrate.
 Then we can call the original probing macro and insert a z_offset change once its done with z_tilt and probing.